hyperledger-labs/harmonia/src/adhara/interop-service/README.md

 ```

 Wait a few moments for the Besu nodes to produce ~30 blocks before running the tests.

+The integration tests in this repo need a signer to run.
+An RPC server implementing the eth_signTransaction endpoint as documented here https://ethereum.org/en/developers/docs/apis/json-rpc/#eth_signtransaction.
+An open source Hyperledger signer to use with Besu services will be available soon.

 ### Corda services

 Start three Corda nodes.